jUSTbEarOCk/Interactive-Lab-Hub/Lab 1/README.md

 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**

-Setting: The interaction happens in or outside a radio or recording studio during a broadcast.
+**Setting**: The interaction happens in or outside a radio or recording studio during a broadcast.

-Players: The players include the host, studio staff, guests, and people outside the studio.
+**Players**: The players include the host, studio staff, guests, and people outside the studio.

-Activity: The light turns on during broadcasting, and people nearby respond by staying quiet or avoid entering the room.
+**Activity**: The light turns on during broadcasting, and people nearby respond by staying quiet or avoid entering the room.

-Goals: The host wants to avoid interruptions, while others want to know when it is appropriate to enter or speak.
+**Goals**: The host wants to avoid interruptions, while others want to know when it is appropriate to enter or speak.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They